wernight/docker-oauth2_proxy/README.md

 What is oauth2_proxy?
 =====================

-This is a lightweight (12.8 MB!) docker container for:
+This is a lightweight Docker container for:

 https://github.com/bitly/oauth2_proxy